Model Targets enable apps built using Vuforia Engine to recognize and

 For more information, see Model Targets Supported Objects & CAD Model Best Practices.

 Model Targets are supported at runtime on the majority of Vuforia Engine platforms.
-For a detailed list of devices and OS versions supported please refer to the list of Supported Devices.
+See the Recommended Devices List for a list of devices that surely works with Model Targets.

 For developers working with Unity, using Play mode with Model Targets require on Windows a GPU with Direct X 11 feature level 10 support, or macOS El Capitan or newer and a GPU with Metal support.